chaseleantj/visualized/README.md

 The animation for the above transformation will look like a reflection instead of a rotation.
 I have manually written code to detect rotations and animate them as such, but a better approach would be to use quaternions, which I have yet to implement.

 Also, panning by clicking and dragging and zooming with the mouse wheel is not supported.
 I have enabled it in a later project, Flow Field, which aims to visualize vector fields.
 If you liked this program, you'll enjoy Flow Field.
-You can find it here.
+You can find it <a href="https://github.com/ChaseLean/flow-field">here</a>.